• Skip to primary navigation

 Warmed castelvetrano olives with lemon & garlic

-Remember this garlicky appetizer for your next dinner party.
-Buttery Castelvetrano olives are sautéed with garlic, fresh thyme, and lemon zest.
+Remember this tempting warmed olives appetizer for your next dinner party.
+Buttery Castelvetrano olives are sautéed with garlic, fresh thyme, and lemon zest for a truly magical starter.
 Vegan & gluten-free.

 Castelvetrano are the Adele of olives.
 They woo even those who typically shy away.